• Skip to primary navigation

 What if I don't have any turkey?

 No problem!
-Use chicken, it's a great substitute.
+Use cooked chicken, or ham.
+Both are great substitutes.

 Yellow frozen corn (rather than white) is my choice making this chowder.
 The yellow corn gives it a bright POP of color, love that!